What’s special about The Menninger Clinic?

 Does Menninger accept credit cards?

 Yes.
 We accept Visa MasterCard, American Express and Discover.
 We also accept personal checks.
-In the near future, online payment will be available.

 Do patients have time for recreation while in treatment?

 Yes.
 Each patient’s intensive treatment plan is customized to meet their treatment needs, but time is allotted for recreation and relaxation.
 Patients can use our gym and fitness center, where they can take advantage of extensive fitness equipment, a basketball court, and exercise rooms for yoga and Pilates classes.
 We also have a saltwater swimming pool (open seasonally), meditation labyrinth, walking trails and a non-denominational chapel available to patients.
-Rehabilitation therapists also offer seasonal activities and therapeutic events.
+Rehabilitation therapists also offer weekend and seasonal activities and therapeutic events.

 What are patient rooms like?